NeoAxis/NeoAxisEngine/README.md

 The engine is a free and open source product, although it has a non-standard license.

-Not free case is when you use the source code of the editor to create apps (custom licensing).
+Non-free case when you are using the source code of the engine to create apps (custom licensing).

 <h2>License details</h2>